biof509/spring2019/syllabus/index.rst

 * `The Elements of statistical learning (ebook freely available from the authors) <http://statweb.stanford.edu/~tibs/ElemStatLearn/>`_ by Trevor Hastie, Robert Tibshirani, and Jerome Firedman.
 * `Python Machine Learning <http://sebastianraschka.com/books.html>`_ by Sebastian Rashka.
 Release of a second edition is imminent, notebooks are `already available <https://github.com/rasbt/python-machine-learning-book-2nd-edition>`_
-* `Python 3 Object Oriented Programming <https://www.packtpub.com/application-development/python-3-object-oriented-programming>`_ by Dusty Phillips

 Assignments and Grading
 -----------------------

 The emphasis of the course is on learning and mastering the skills covered.
 It is our hope that everyone will be able to complete the assignments and project.
-If some of the material appears unclear please ask for clarification.
+If some of the material appears unclear please ask on the corresponding Slack channel for clarification.

 The final project is 50% of the course, with the weekly assignments representing the remainder.